The future of Liability in Software:

-This takes us back to the story of liability in software.
+This example takes us back to the story of liability in software.
 In the software business we often keep data forever, but then we also delete data in inconsistent bursts.
-Maybe we need to change servers or we are running out of space or we find random backups floating around on tapes in vaults.
+Maybe we need to change servers, or we are running out of space, or we find random backups floating around on tapes in vaults.
 So we delete it or shred it or decide to move to the Cloud to reduce the cost of storage.

-This type of data doesn’t really tend to carry any specific policy or instructions for what should and shouldn’t be included, how the data should be stored, and so on.
+This type of data doesn’t tend to carry any specific policy or instructions for what we should and shouldn’t include, or how best to store the data, and so on.

 What’s more, when we document our code and record check-ins, we don’t really think about our audience.
 Or default audience is likely ourselves or the person(s) in the cube next to us.
 And our communication skills on a Friday night after a 60-hour-week won’t result in the finest or most coherent checking comments, especially if our audience ends up being someone besides our cubemate.